Steamcord/steamcord-docs/src/api-reference/action-queue.md

 `GET /integrations/{id}/queue`

-Gets all queued actions for the specified server.
+Gets all queued actions for the specified integration.
 Actions are not dequeued until their delivery is acknowledged.

 ### Example